-- 2. 42:10-17 the Material restoration of Job - a.
+- d.
+This fulfills the statement Eliphaz made that if Job would reconcile himself to God, he would become an intercessor who could deliver the non-innocent from divine wrath 22:26-30. - 2.
+42:10-17 the Material restoration of Job - a.
 Job's restoration is conditioned upon his free acceptance of God's desired intercession for his friends.
-Job restoration is double what he had before, and includes his restoration within the community. - b.
+Job restoration is double what he had before and includes his restoration within the community. - b.
 Grace shared within the community is to be given to promote community health and restoration, amid the "forgiveness cycle" of conviction, remorse, repentance, restoration, and reconciliation. - c.
-Recovery is often in conflict with redemption: - Recovery is improvement through human action, and is usually at the expense of another.
+Recovery is often in conflict with redemption: - Recovery is improvement through human action and is usually at the expense of another.
 Recovery comes out of direct human effort and action. - ii.
-Redemption is Spiritual healing comes through surrender to God.
+Redemption is Spiritual healing that comes through surrender to God.
 Redemption comes from trusting God for the resolution we cannot enact ourselves. - d.
-Growth of Wisdom there is "knowing of" "knowing about" and "knowing experientially" these are three levels of wisdom.
+Growth of Wisdom there is "knowing of" "knowing about" and "knowing experientially" these are three levels of experiencing knowledge and wisdom.
 The last is best understood in relational dependence in the face of fear. - e.
-Redemption is being saved out of the life as we've known it, and moved into a higher level of trust and knowing.
-It is usually born through desperation when our attempts at restoring the reality we once knew is transformed and renewed through the Grace of God.

-7. THEODICY - THE PROBLEM OF PAIN AND SUFFERING AND AN ALL POWERFUL-BENEVELENT GOD AS IT LANDS IN THE NEW TESTAMENT - THE GOSPEL OF JOHN CHAPTER 11:
+Redemption is being saved out of the life as we've known it and moved into a higher level of trust and knowing.
+It is usually born through desperation when our attempts at restoring the reality we once knew is transformed and renewed through the Grace of God. - 7.
+THEODICY THE PROBLEM OF PAIN AND SUFFERING AND AN ALL POWERFUL-BENEVELENT GOD AS IT LANDS IN THE NEW TESTAMENT THE GOSPEL OF JOHN CHAPTER 11: - a.
+INTRODUCTION BACKGROUND: In all of the stories from John's Gospel, there is always an obvious and a more subtle interpretation available.
+The account of Lazarus is one of the most powerful passages in Scripture... it grabs your attention and you can almost feel the shock and awe of the incredulous observers as they witness this great event.
+This passage begs the question, "Why would it be important for John's readers to hear this story... or put a better way, why would the Spirit want this story revealed in this way?"
+We need to do some hermeneutical reconnaissance to better understand what was going on in the Christian community at the time before we can understand what the Spirit was saying to them near the end of the 1st century AD, and then to extrapolate what it means to us today.